How VICE Magazine has become the voice of a generation

 - Take its story on Ebola

 The production has a sense of urgency, ominous music is used to heighten the film effect, the pictures are cut at a nominally faster rate than traditional mainstream TV docs, what film scholar David Bordwell calls “Intense Continuity”.

 The style and cinematography is based on cinematic style constructs — as opposed to the traditional television documentary.

 VICE don’t use conventional reporters — so the voice and language doesn’t follow the normal trope.
-Professional reporters are invariably trained to sound metronomically the same and use media-language to explain matters, with histrionics thrown in that have been lampooned on programmes like ‘Drop the Dead Donkey”.
+Professional reporters are invariably trained to sound metronomical, use media language to explain matters, with histrionics thrown in that have been lampooned on programmes like ‘Drop the Dead Donkey”.

 In the late 1990s, Channel 4’s Commissioners dumped the idea of traditional reporters for its documentary reportage strand, preferring people with gumshon and a knack for being nosey.
 Unreported World was a huge beneficiary of this approach.

-The reporter on VICE therefore speaks to you as an ordinary person would.
+The reporters on VICE therefore speaks to you as an ordinary person would.
 In fact, you could be the reporter.

 VICE is also popularising the serial, so its docs are episodic.
 This does a number of things.
 They can pack a punch into relatively shorter items and leave an arc (cliffhanger) at the end.
 The schema also guarantees them more bang for their bucks because the content can be spread across three showings and pages.